 Gruyères: Gruyere Cheese Festival (Fête du Fromage à Gruyères)

-What better place to sample Gruyère cheese than in the little medieval village of Gruyères, northeast of Lake Geneva in Switzerland.
-And what better time than at the annual Gruyère Festival?
 This one-day festival hosts demonstrations of the traditional preparation of cheese with Swiss and other European cheese makers, amid the fanfare of Alpine horns, music and flag throwing.
-There are cheese demonstrations and regional handcrafts for sale.
+There are cheese demonstrations, and also regional handcrafts for sale.

 Lugano Autumn Festival (Festa d’Autunno)